luizfrsantana/FSWDCapstoneProject/README.md

 # Process flow

-  ## Add new device
+## User Flow: Equipment Addition and Interface Retrieval

-- **1**.
-User logs into the app.
+1. **User logs into the app.**
-- **2**.
-User navigates to the "Equipment" screen.
+2. **User navigates to the "Equipment" screen.**
-- **3**.
-User clicks on the "Add Equipment" button.
+3. **User clicks the "Add Equipment" button.**
-- **4**.
-A screen appears requesting the management IP of the equipment.
+4. A screen appears requesting the **management IP of the equipment**.
-- **5**.
-User inputs the IP information and saves it.
+5. User inputs the IP information and clicks **"Save"**.
-- **6**.
-A new entry is created in the equipment table.
+6. A new entry is created in the **equipment table**.
-- **7**.
-The backend performs a query to retrieve the equipment's name, interfaces, and IP addresses.
+7. The backend performs a query to retrieve the equipment's **name, interfaces, and IP addresses**.
-- **8**.
-Using this information, a new entry is created in the interfaces table, with the equipment's primary key (PK) linked as a foreign key (FK).
+8. Using this information, a new entry is created in the **interfaces table**, with the equipment's **primary key (PK)** linked as a **foreign key (FK)**.
-- **9**.
-The equipment name and IP address are displayed to the user on the equipment screen.
+9. The **equipment name and IP address** are displayed to the user on the "Equipment" screen.
-- **10**.
-There is a "Details" button next to the equipment entry.
+10. There is a **"Details" button** next to the equipment entry.
-- **11**.
-When the user clicks this button, a screen shows all interfaces of the equipment along with their respective IP addresses.
+11. When the user clicks the **"Details" button**, a screen appears showing all interfaces of the equipment along with their respective IP addresses.

+### Backend Actions
+- The backend retrieves the equipment's data (name, interfaces, IPs) after a new equipment is added.
+- The backend creates new entries in the **interfaces table**, linking them to the corresponding equipment entry using foreign key relationships.

+## User Flow: Equipment Management and Interface Update

+1. **User logs into the app.**
+2. **User navigates to the "Equipment" screen.**
+3. **User clicks the "Details" button** for a specific piece of equipment.
+4. On the details screen, each row displaying an interface and its IP address has an **"Update" button**.
+5. When the user clicks the **"Update" button**, they are allowed to modify the IP address for that interface.
+6. After making changes, the user clicks **"Save"**.
+7. The updated information is sent to the backend.
+8. The backend updates the **interfaces table** in the database.
+9. The user returns to the **"Details" screen**.
+10. On this screen, the user can either:
+    - Update more interfaces, or
+    - Click the **"Sync" button**.
+11. When the **"Sync" button** is clicked, the frontend sends a request to the backend, asking to update the equipment's information with the current data from the interfaces database.
+12. The user is redirected back to the **"Equipment" screen**.

+### Backend Actions
+- The backend will handle updating the database upon IP modification.
+- The **sync process** fetches the latest data from the interfaces database and updates the equipment's details accordingly.